 Suspend judgement on yourself : Shadow work is a practice of healing and self-growth, which means that it requires surrender and acceptance.
 Instead of attacking everything that you don’t want to think, feel, or address, go into this process with an attitude of compassion for yourself and your experiences.
 Treat yourself with patience and kindness, and you’ll find shadow work to be more effective and less difficult.

-Ask why: Doing shadow work can be visualized as pulling up a rope from a deep hole.
+Ask why: Doing shadow work can be like pulling up a rope from a deep hole.
 Asking ourselves and then answering the question, “Why?” over and over again is like hoisting that rope up further and further.
 This repetitive questioning of the emotions we feel, the behaviors we engage in, and the experiences from our past which have affected us help to uncover layer after layer of the shadow self.
 For example, asking why another person’s behavior triggers us to react in a certain way can lead us to examine the specific emotions experienced in that situation.

 Then, asking why we feel those emotions (like anger or anxiety) can perhaps bring us to a deeper layer of emotions (such as bigger, abstract fears or a reminder of a past trauma).
 Asking ourselves where those deeper emotions stem from takes it even further, and so on.
 The bottom line: everything is connected, so let one discovery lead you to the next.

 Journal: Journaling allows us to do a figurative “brain dump” in order to better process thoughts and feelings.
 That processing, in turn, leads to a greater awareness of those thoughts and feelings.
 In addition, consistently jotting these kinds of things down (either on paper or somewhere digital like the notes app on your cell phone) can help us to see things from a broader perspective, make connections, and find patterns in our emotions, actions, and past experiences.
 Overall, the reflective nature of journaling makes it powerful for self-growth processes like shadow work.
+If you’re ready to dive in, check out these shadow work journal prompts to get started.

 Meditate: Sometimes, just sitting in stillness is the best thing we can do for ourselves.
 Meditation is one of the most effective tools available to us for forming better self-awareness, and consistent meditation practice can allow us to become more in tune with our minds, our actions, and our overall selves.
 Often, meditation sets the stage for significant breakthroughs and emotional healing.